chinamike65/hugo-tuolesi/content/book3/book3en.md

 When Master Tsongkhapa built Ganden Monastery, most of the Buddha statues and mandala were ready, only the Buddha statue in the middle of the hall had not been built.

-Master Tsongkhapa said: "Disciples, this Buddha statue is up to you to build."
+Master Tsongkhapa said:

+"Disciples, it is up to you to build this Buddha statue."

-Everyone discussed:
+The disciples had a discussion:

 What is the best way to build this most important Buddha statue?
 Finally, all the disciples agreed to build a statue of Shakyamuni Buddha.

-At this time, both Sera Monastery and Drepung Monastery chose the image of Master Tsongkhapa as the main Buddha statue in the center of the hall.
+At this time, both Sera Monastery and Drepung Monastery chose the image of Master Tsongkhapa as the main Buddha statue in the centre of the hall.

 After the Buddha statues of the three major monasteries were all built, Master Tsongkhapa said:

-"It is very good to build the Buddha statue of Sakyamuni in Ganden Monastery, but Drepung Monastery and Sera Monastery built my statues.
+"It is very good to build the Buddha statue of Sakyamuni in Ganden Monastery, but Drepung Monastery and Sera Monastery built statues of me.
 In the future, the Dharma relationship of Ganden Monastery will be inferior to that of Sera Monastery and Drepung Monastery.”

 Later, it turned out to be the case.
 Ganden Saichi was the throne of Master Tsongkhapa.
-Those who sat in this position were equivalent to the leaders of the Gelug sect.
-They were all the best teachers in the three monasteries.
-Among them, the most came from Sera Monastery and Drepung Monastery.
-Yes, there are very few from Ganden Monastery, because of the origin of the statue of the master.
+Those who sat in this position were equivalent to the leaders of the Gelug school.
+All the best teachers from the three monasterieswere there.
+Most of them came from Sera Monastery and Drepung Monastery.
+Yes, there were very few from Ganden Monastery, because of the origin of the statue of the master.

 80

-The origin of the statue of the guru is very good, and the statue of the teacher is the statue of the Buddha.
+The origin of the statue of the guru is very good, and the statue of the guru is the statue of the Buddha.

-Therefore, in the Great Sutra Hall of Tuola Temple, there are statues of Dharma King Yongzeng, Jiayang Xieba, and many teachers.
+Therefore, in the Great Sutra Hall of Tuole Temple, there are statues of Dharma King Yongzeng, Jiayang Xieba, and many teachers.

-5. The merits of missing and praying

- the merits of praying to the guru, including the merits of thinking of the guru and the merits of praying to the guru.
+5. The merits of thinking about and praying to the guru

 (1) Remembering the merits of the guru

-In the case of the opposite, thinking of the master is better than thinking of the Buddhas.
-The merit of thinking of the master is to visualize the merit of the Buddhas and Tathagatas, and it is to visualize the merit of the deity.
+Thinking of the guru is better than thinking of the Buddhas.

+The merit of thinking of the master is to visualize the merit of the Buddhas and Tathagatas, and it is to visualize the merits of the perssonal deity.
 Sometimes, if it is difficult to visualize the deity, just visualize the guru.

 The Canon of Oaths says: